 The Early Days

-The establishment of Erins Own grounds and complex at Caherlag could not have been a more fitting tribute to the men who kept our National games alive during the eighteenth and nineteenth centuries.
-It was here in Caherlag that much history had preceded both past and present day administrators.
-The ancient poets of Carraig Na bhFear wrote prior to the seventeen hundreds about the game called “Goaling”.
-“Caherlag’s men reign supreme”.
-It is well to recall some lines from an old war cry of the ancient hurling game in this parish:
+It was here in Caherlag that much history had proceeded both past and present day administrators.
+The ancient poets of Carraig Na bhFear wrote prior to the seventeen hundreds about the game called “Goaling’“Caherlag’s men reign supreme" It is well to recall some lines from an old war cry of the ancient hung game in this parish.

 For we are the men

-Little Island incidentally were represented by Mr Patrick Scott the local teacher, who in fact was a native of Little Island and born in Clash in November, 1842.
-Obviously he had a great love for Gaelic games and tried to instil this in his pupils, therefore one can assume that from at least 1860 his pupils played our national games.
+Little Island incidentally were represented by Mr. Patrick Scott, the local teacher, who in fact was a native of Little Island and born in Clash in November 1842.
+Obviously, he had a great love for Gaelic Games and tried to instill this in his pupils, therefore one can assume that from at least 1860 his pupils played the national game.

 more coming soon...